arabesso/MyTV/README.md

 ## Installation

-1. Install prerequisites (ruby)
+1. Install prerequisites (ruby and rubygems)
 2. Download the files from GitHub.
 3. Open the terminal and move to the folder where you placed the files.

-4. Run ruby MyTV.rb
+##Compatibility

+This app should work in every platform.
+However, the download functionality requires an UNIX-based system with Deluge installed.

 ## Usage